boksasp/boksasp.github.io/_posts/2022-01-26-hosting-multiple-services-on-home-server.markdown

 I couldn't be assed digging any deeper, so I just changed to `8080`.
 Make sure to restart nginx after modifying the configuration.

+_**edit 27.01.2021:** I just had to remove the default server block from `nginx.conf` that listened on port 80.
+When running nginx on mac or linux, the default config file is located in `$NGINX_HOME/sites-available/default`._

 ### Node apps
 I started up two node apps just so I could have something to test against.
 These apps are running on the same Windows desktop that Nginx is running on.